Spacetime: Introduction to curved spacetime

-Another effort, the Gyroscopes in General Relativity (GINGER) experiment, seeks to use three 6 m ring lasers mounted at right angles to each other 1400 m below the Earth's surface to measure this effect.

 Technical topics

 Is spacetime really curved?

 In Poincaré's conventionalist views, the essential criteria according to which one should select a Euclidean versus non-Euclidean geometry would be economy and simplicity.
 A realist would say that Einstein discovered spacetime to be non-Euclidean.
 A conventionalist would say that Einstein merely found it more convenient to use non-Euclidean geometry.
 The conventionalist would maintain that Einstein's analysis said nothing about what the geometry of spacetime really is.